When should I notify YuLife of a potential claim?

 What information should I submit along with the claim forms?

-If the employee has been seen by occupational health or any doctor on behalf of the employer please forward any copies of medical reports you have along with the claim forms.
+If the employee has been seen by occupational health or any doctor and has any reports/correspondence following these reviews, please forward any copies you have along with the claim forms.
 It would also be helpful for us to be made aware of any performance issues or other work-related issues that may be contributing to the absence.

-What happens when AIG receives the claim forms?
+What happens when one of our Insurance Partners receives the claim

 Who does the payment go to?

-If the claim is accepted the payment will go to the employer and normally this is forwarded to the employee via payroll.
+If the claim is accepted the payment will go to the employer on a monthly basis and normally this is forwarded to the employee via payroll.

 How long will it take to settle the claim?

-Upon receipt of all the required information a decision will be made within 5 days and, if the claim is accepted, the payment will follow shortly afterwards.
+This does depend on what information is required during the assessment process of the claim and how long it takes for our Insurance Partners to receive medical evidence from treating Doctors.
+However, upon receipt of all the required information a decision will be made within 5 working days and, if the claim is accepted, the payment will follow shortly afterwards.

 How do I appeal if a claim is declined?

-You should send an email to both email@example.com and firstname.lastname@example.org outlining the reason for the appeal and attaching any additional information.
-The claim will be reviewed by an appropriately qualified and experienced assessor at AIG who was not involved in the original claim decision.
-If the appeal process upholds the original decision contact details of the Financial Ombudsman Service will be provided.
+You should send an email to email@example.com outlining the reason for the appeal and attaching any additional information.
+YuLife will provide the relevant Insurance Partner with the required information.
+The claim will be reviewed by an appropriately qualified and experienced Claims assessor who was not involved in the original claim decision.
+If the appeal process upholds the original decision, contact details for the Financial Ombudsman Service will